mibuthu/wp-link-view/readme.txt

 Yes, since version 0.3.0 you can use as much sliders as you want on one site.

-= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "sc_linkview" class which located in "php/sc_linkview.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
+= Can I call the shortcode directly via php e.g. for my own template, theme or plugin? = Yes, you can create an instance of the "SC_Linkview" class which located in "php/sc_linkview.php" in the plugin folder and call the function show_html($atts).With $atts you can specify all the shortcode attributes you require.
 Another possibility would be to call the wordpress function "do_shortcode()".

 == Screenshots ==